jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 #### System Command Extension By Shadowing

 You can accomplish command extension by employing the shadowing concept.
-The idea is that you shadow the base command, executing your own procedure and call the base command from your own procedure.
+The idea is that you shadow the base command, executing your own command and call the base command from your own command.

 ![](images/2.%20Specialization.035.png)